ustsam/emProc-seq/README.md

 ## Simulation data

 Script for generating simulation data is located at directory named as simulation_script/.
 It is a matlab script created by Dr. Biaobin Jiang from Prof. Jiguang Wang's group at HKUST.
+AY1273.fastq.gz are provided as one set of demo data.

 ## Usage
 1. Download the zipped script file.